 Data disclaimer: Analyst ratings and target prices are provided by LSEG for informational purposes only and do not constitute investment advice.

-The company’s current price momentum score is 9.34, which is higher than the Pharmaceuticals & Medical Research industry's average of 6.80.
-Sideways: Currently, the stock price is trading between the resistance level at 797.84 and the support level at 647.14, making it suitable for range-bound swing trading.
+The current price momentum score of Eli Lilly and Co is 6.86, ranking 88 out of 159 in the Pharmaceuticals industry.
+Currently, the stock price is trading between the resistance level at 1103.79 and the support level at 973.98, making it suitable for range-bound swing trading.

 The Indicators feature provides value and direction analysis for various instruments under a selection of technical indicators, together with a technical summary.